KyberNetwork/kyber-pro/docs/mainnetStaging.md

 You can invoke the addToken function and pass in tokenControlInfo.
 Optimization to modify and manage multiple token will be discussed in the coming walkthrough

-* **Step 4: Set base rate and qtyStep data for token**
+* **Step: 4: Get the reserve listed**

-Set buy/sell rate by invoking setRate() and quantity step for the token using setQtyStepFunction() , we’d recommend you to just initialize the imbalance step function to 0
+Deposit inventory, test withdrawals and **contact kyber team** to get reserve listed on the network also let the team know if you have preference for reserveID.([Details below](#Reserve-ID-and-rebate-wallet)).

-* **Step: 5: Get the reserve listed**
+*Although your funds reside on a smart contract, you always have access to your funds and can withdraw them at any point in time.*

-Deposit inventory, test withdrawals and let kyber team know if you have preference for reserveID.([Details below](#Reserve-ID-and-rebate-wallet))
+* **Step 5: Testing Phase**

-Although your funds reside on a smart contract, you always have access to your funds and can withdraw them at any point in time.
+After this step, our team will perform test on the reserve.
+To do so, enable trade on reserve, set buy/sell rate by invoking setRate() and quantity step for the token using setQtyStepFunction() , we’d recommend you to just initialize the imbalance step function to 0

 ## Permission groups:
 Here, we set additional managing roles for the reserve and conversion rates contracts.
 As discussed earlier, each role has specific rights and responsibilities in each contract.
 Please make sure you have assigned these roles to rightful addresses.